High-Energy Neutrinos from Active Galactic Nuclei: Disks and Coronae in the Vicinity of Supermassive Black Holes

 \subsection{NGC 1068 and Detectability of Nearby AGN}

-The IceCube Collaboration reported a $3\sigma$ excess around NGC 1068 in the 10 year point analysis~\cite{IceCube:2019cia}.
-NGC 1068 is a type 2 Seyfert galaxy, which is also one of the starburst galaxies with AGN, and it has been predicted that NGC 1068 is among the brightest neutrino source in the northern sky~\cite{Murase:2016gly}.
-Contrary to M82, the infrared luminosity is comparable to the value required by starburst models to explain the all-sky neutrino intensity in the sub-PeV range.
-However, although the {\it Fermi} data in the GeV range can be explained by pion-decay $\gamma$-rays from cosmic rays injected by starbursts and AGN~\cite{Yoast-Hull:2013qfa}, such models violate upper limits placed by TeV $\gamma$-ray telescopes.
-For example, the MAGIC Collaboration reported a search for $\gamma$-ray emission in the very-high-energy band~\cite{MAGIC:2019fvw}.
-No significant signal was detected during 125 hours of observation of NGC 1068.
-The null result provides a 95\% CL upper limit to the $\gamma$-ray flux above $200~{\rm GeV}$ of $5.1 \times 10^{-13}~({\rm cm^2 \, s})^{-1}$.
-Thus, the neutrino flux and spectrum inferred by the IceCube data cannot be explained by inelastic $pp$ interactions in the starburst region.
-Moreover, if the IceCube excess around NGC 1068 is real, it has to be a hidden neutrino source.
+The IceCube Collaboration reported a $4.2\sigma$ excess from a detection of 79 neutrinos in the vicinity of NGC 1068 in their 10-year analysis of known $\gamma$-ray sources~\cite{IceCube:2022der}.
+NGC 1068 is a type 2 Seyfert galaxy, which is also one of the starburst galaxies with AGN, and it has been predicted that NGC 1068 is among the brightest neutrino source in the IceCube sky~\cite{Murase:2016gly}.
+Contrary to that of M82, the infrared luminosity of NGC 1068 is comparable to the value required by starburst models to explain the all-sky neutrino intensity in the sub-PeV range.

+The neutrino luminosity detected by IceCube at TeV energies is more than an order of magnitude greater than the equivalent $\gamma$-ray luminosity in the 0.1-100 GeV range found by the Fermi-LAT Collaboration~\cite{Fermi-LAT:2019pir,Fermi-LAT:2019yla}.
+Thus, although the {\it Fermi} data in the GeV range can be explained to be from pion-decay $\gamma$-rays produced by cosmic rays injected by starbursts and AGN~\cite{Yoast-Hull:2013qfa}, such models violate upper limits found by TeV $\gamma$-ray telescopes.
+The MAGIC Collaboration reported a search for $\gamma$-ray emission in the very-high-energy band~\cite{MAGIC:2019fvw}.
+No significant $\gamma$-ray signal was detected by MAGIC during 125 hours of observation of NGC 1068.
+This null result provides a 95\% CL upper limit to the $\gamma$-ray flux above $200~{\rm GeV}$ of $5.1 \times 10^{-13}~({\rm cm^2 \, s})^{-1}$.
+Thus, the neutrino flux found by the IceCube Collaboration cannot be explained by inelastic $pp$ interactions in the starburst region.
+In fact, NGC 1068 can be defined to be the epitome of a {\it hidden neutrino source}.
 As noted in the previous section, such hidden sources have been independently invoked to explain the $10-100$~TeV neutrino data in IceCube~\cite{Murase:2015xka}, and AGN models described above may account for those multimessenger observations.